lokeshmadasu42/Abstractive-Summarization-For-Telugu/README.md

 ## Overview

-Abstractive summarization is the task of generating a condensed(short) version of an article by preserving the important information.
+Abstractive summarization is the task of generating a short summary of an article by preserving the important information.
 We implemented state-of-the-art baseline models and tested their performance on TeSum data.

 ## Data